Conni2/Conni2/README.md

 ### Welkom!
-I'm Conni2, currently studying Front-end and formerly studied Python for data collecting and analysis!
-Donc, quoi de neuf?
+Nice to e-meet you :) I am Connie and currently practicing python for data analysis!

 <!--
 **Conni2/Conni2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.